modulargaming/kohana-3.0/README.md

 And watch the git magic...

-Of course you can always download the code from the [github project](http://github.com/modulargaming/modulargaming) as an archive.
-(But be aware that this will not download the submodules)
+Of course you can always download the code from the http://development.modulargaming.com

 Step 2: Initial Structure